RafaelOviedo/videos-album/README.md

 ![home](./exampleImages/home1.jpg)
 ```
 If you click in the thumbnail of the video (not the X), you will open a modal,
-which will display the infotmation of the video such Title and Description, and
+which will display the information of the video such as Title and Description, and
 if you click in the thumbnail again you will be redirected to the internal reproducer.
 ```
 ![videoModal](./exampleImages/videoModal.jpg)